tdahuynguyen/AZSocketIO/README.md

 * Has appledocs for all user facing classes
 * Welcomes patches and issues

+It does not currently support namespacing a socket.

 Dependencies
 ------------
 AZSocketIO uses cocoapods, so you shouldn't have to think too much about dependencies, but here they are.